VRHIKKY/VketCloudSDK_Documents/docs/WorldMakingGuide/LightScattering.en.md

 In HEOWorldSetting, with Debug Mode checked, press the F2 key during execution to open the debug window, select the Renderring tab, expand the LightScattering item, and check the light scattering settings while adjusting them.
 You can.

 !!! info
-    Before VketCloudSDK9, the UI looks different, but the functions that can be used are roughly the same.
+    Before Vket Cloud SDK9, the UI looks different, but the functions that can be used are roughly the same.

 ![LightScattering04](img/LightScattering04.jpg)